Shearwater Research SWIFT Transmitter

 In rare cases, the body of some first stage regulator designs will have hose ports oriented such there is not room to accept a wireless tank pressure transmitter without interfering with hose routing.
 The solution is to use a standoff adapter, or some divers prefer to use a short HP hose pigtail (do not forget the required Air Spool) in place of the standoff.

-† The SWIFT is also likely to work with those specific models of Aqualung, Apeks, Aeris, Hollis, Oceanic, Sherwood, and Tusa brand dive computers that support hose less air integration with PPS transmitters having the FCC ID = MH-8A number.
+The SWIFT also works with those specific models of Aqualung, Apeks, Aeris, Hollis, Oceanic, Sherwood, and Tusa brand dive computers that support hose less air integration with PPS transmitters having the FCC ID = MH-8A number.
 This brings the same collision detection and avoidance benefits to those other brands of dive computers.
-However, compatibility with other brands of dive computers is not guaranteed and neither Shearwater nor Dive Gear Express is able to provide support for connectivity to other brands of dive computers.
 The SWIFT transmitter is NOT compatible with Garmin brand dive computers which uses an entirely different method for communication.

 Customer Reviews